safae97/unity-2d-dynamic-maze-game/README.md

 ## unity-2d-dynamic-maze-game ##

+# coloborative project
-Welcome to my GitHub repository for the dynamic maze game project that I'm working on as part of my first year in software engineering.
-This project marks my first foray into game development, where I aim to utilize Unity along with principles from graph theory to create an engaging and dynamic maze experience.
+Welcome to our GitHub repository for the dynamic maze game project that I'm working on with my colleague @fatimazahrae03 as part of our first year in software engineering.
+This project marks our first foray into game development, where we aim to utilize Unity along with principles from graph theory to create an engaging and dynamic maze experience.

 # Project Overview
 The dynamic maze game is an exciting endeavor where players navigate through a maze that evolves and changes dynamically.
 Unlike traditional static mazes, this game adapts to player interactions and presents new challenges with each playthrough.